dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   Postgres target system, minus some cores that are going to be used for handling the COPY operations.

+--large-object-jobs

+  How many worker processes to start to copy Large Objects concurrently.

 --split-tables-larger-than

    Allow :ref:`same_table_concurrency` when processing the source database.